MercuryMayonaise/ChessGPT/README.md

 ## How It Works

-ChessGPT combines a graphical chess interface with AI language models to create an intelligent chess opponent.
+ChessGPT combines a graphical chess interface with AI language models to create a not-so-intelligent chess opponent.
 Here's a brief overview of its functioning:

 1. **Chess Engine**: The program uses the `python-chess` library to manage the game state, validate moves, and check for game-ending conditions.